LRZ-BADW/AITS-containers/README.md

 - Same with charliecloud
 - Compare the content (`du -sh`, `tree`, `diff`...)

-## Note for instructor

-- To unlock solution, password is: `datsun-240z`
-- Do not spend too much time on it

 # Hands-on 4: Enable biomedical reproducible workflow with contain- ers and Nextflow

 ## Aim